 This page will be dedicated to capturing a short synopsis of the books I have recently finished and my personal recommendation (or not) on said books.
 This is nothing more than one man’s opinions and attempts to capture the history of my book reading.
 In some odd way I hope it applies a bit more pressure to enjoy reading more than I have in the past (note several past failed New Year’s resolutions on this topic).

 Man’s Search for Meaning by Viktor E. Frankl.
-Started on February 17, 2018 and completed on Month DD, YYYY.
+Started on February 17, 2018 and completed on April 5, 2018.
 This book has been in my Goodread’s list for years.
-This year it seems like every best of list I came across had it on the list.
+This year it seems like every “best of” list I came across had it on the list.
 Additionally, multiple people cited this book as life-changing and something they read annually.
+While not quite life-changing for me, it was an excellent read.
+Sadly, it was one of those books that I likely need to read over periodically for the great reminders it provided.
+Read this book – you won’t regret it.

 Evicted: Poverty and Profit in the American City by Matthew Desmond.
 Absolutely amazing.
 Impossibly difficult to imagine the circumstances in which millions of Americans (Americans!!!) are living.
 Even harder to imagine the lack of conscious one would have to have to profit off of such a segment of our American poor.
 This book is wonderfully written.
 Throughout reading this book I marveled at how exactly this author researched the content of this book.
 At the end, and I insist you read this through to the references (yes, I’m talking about the “Epilogue” and “About this Project” sections.
 He spends time in these sections talking about how he got access to these stories.
 I assure you, you’ll respect this author even more after reading these parts.
 This book is heavy.
 Slightly repetitive (although I think this is because of the difficulty of the topic and distance I live from it) but jarring.
 Amazing collateral damage from what seems fairly unintentional lawmaking (or at least I hope that’s the case).
 Two thumbs high in the air.